Philip Ryken: Scholarship

 Ryken has also coauthored a series of commentaries on individual books of the Bible with R. Kent Hughes.
 Ryken and his father, literary scholar Leland Ryken, have collaborated to produce a study Bible, and the father-son team worked with James Wilhoit to write Ryken's Bible Handbook, which focuses on the literary genres and styles in each book of the Bible.

 Personal life

-Ryken is the son of the Christian literary scholar and Wheaton professor Leland Ryken.
+Ryken is the son of the Christian literary scholar and Wheaton professor emeritus Leland Ryken.
 Ryken met his wife, Lisa, while the two were students at Wheaton.
 They were married after their junior year.
 The couple have five children, and reside in Wheaton.
-He is known to enjoy waterskiing, basketball, soccer, golf, and poetry.
+He is known to enjoy basketball, soccer, golf, and poetry.